lepz0r/owlphin/README.md

 ![preview](./images/preview.png)

-A rounded waybar theme with dynamic bar color support, currently support Hyprland only
+A rounded waybar theme with dynamic bar color support for Hyprland and sway.

 ## Installation